yujiri8/yujiri.xyz/software/python.md

 Python is such a popular language that you can pretty much always find a library that does anything you need.
 [The standard library](https://docs.python.org/3/library/index.html) itself is so extensive, CSV, JSON, HTTP, TLS, emails, regex, base64 and almost any other encoding you can think of are just a tiny fraction of what it can do out of the box.
 If somehow you need something that isn't there it's probably pre-packaged in standard repositories for your operating system.
 In the worst case it's available through [pip](https://pypi.org/project/pip), Python's package manager.

 From what I can tell Python's `ctypes` module is also quite effective at interfacing with C code without native Python bindings.
 I haven't used it for much in practice, but I did play with it a little bit and it looks amazing.

+<h3 class="good"><code>with</code></h3>

+The `with` keyword and the context manager interface solves a lot of the same problems as Go's `defer` statement.
+It's not as flexible as `defer`, but it's still a welcome feature that I benefit from any time I use files or anything else that supports the interface.

+<h3 class="good">f-strings and raw-strings</h3>

+Since I found out about f-strings (which wasn't until after [Javascript](javascript) converted me to the idea behind them), I've found them useful in more and more places.
+Nowadays I almost always refactor concatenation involving variables to f-strings.
+Raw strings are also very handy for regex.

 ---